interval1066/interp/newcmds.md

                              "loglevel",
                              "?" };
 ```
 2. Add a "loglevel" token to the "table" double array.
-Note, this is just a numeric token, not a string.
+Note, this is just an index token, not a string.
 Importance is its place in the table, not its value:
 ``` c
 int (*table[])() = {